Militia Mob Attacks Saudi MBC Channel in Baghdad

 As part of the October 19 episode of its program In A Week, the Saudi state-funded satellite television channel MBC broadcast a segment with the title “Millennium of Salvation from Terrorists,” showing Iran-backed militants who have been killed by Israel and the United States.
 Amid imagery of Lebanese Hezbollah leader Hassan Nasrallah, Hamas leaders Ismail Haniyeh and Yahya al-Sinwar, Iraqi militia leader Abu Mahdi al-Muhandis, and others, the program stated, “The world has rid itself in this millennium of many terrorist figures who terrorized the world and shed blood” (Figure 1).

 Although broadcast from outside Iraq and intended for broader Arab audiences, the daring content quickly captured the attention of Iraqi muqawama (resistance) media.
-Telegram accounts associated with these outlets quickly issued calls to attack MBC headquarters in Baghdad (most notably Sabereen News; see Figure 2).
+Telegram accounts associated with these outlets quickly issued calls to attack MBC headquarters in Baghdad (most notably Sabereen News).
 Despite the resultant riot being small in size, and despite Iraqi security forces having advance notice of the incident, muqawama militants were still able to force entry into the MBC building and set it afire.
 During the riot, individuals were seen carrying the flags of the Iran-backed militia Kataib Hezbollah (KH) and the Popular Mobilization Forces (PMF).

 Official Saudi and Iraqi Efforts to Placate Militias